Sadhvibedi/indian-startup-funding-analysis/README.md

 Python · pandas · NumPy · matplotlib · seaborn · SQLite (SQL)

-## How to Run

-1. Download the dataset from Kaggle and place `startup_funding.csv` in the same folder as the notebook.
-2. Open `Indian_Startup_Funding_Analysis.ipynb` in Jupyter or Google Colab.
-3. Run all cells from top to bottom.

 ## Limitations

 - A portion of funding amounts are undisclosed, so totals reflect disclosed